dannytsang/example/haproxy-wordpress/README.md

 Another thing worth noting is the <code>verify none</code> on the backend servers.
 This negates checking of the SSL certificate from the backend server.
 This stops any errors if the backend servers are using self signed certificates.

-haproxy.cfg.roundrobin:
+### haproxy.cfg.roundrobin ###
-* Servers requests are forwarded between one to the other in an sequential order.
+Servers requests are forwarded between one to the other in an sequential order.
 Server 10.0.0.2 would get the first request and then 10.0.0.3 would get the next request.

-haproxy.cfg.fallback:
+### haproxy.cfg.fallback ###
-* One server (10.0.0.2) is the primary and the second server (10.0.0.3) is designated as a backup server so only when all the primary server(s) goes down it will use the backup server(s).
+One server (10.0.0.2) is the primary and the second server (10.0.0.3) is designated as a backup server so only when all the primary server(s) goes down it will use the backup server(s).